 Real customer reviews and testimonials carry more weight than any other factor in the purchase journey.
 In fact, 88 percent of consumers trust online reviews as much as a personal recommendation.

 At this point in the proposal, the prospect might be thinking your managed services are too good to be true.
-Including customer reviews (with names) will quell their doubts and validate that your services truly help customers like them.
+So including customer reviews (with names) in your managed services proposal will quell their doubts and validate that your services truly help customers like them.